-Bonhams set to auction remarkable collection of technology antiques
+Bonhams auctions remarkable collection of technology antiques – the Michael Bennett-Levy Early Technology Sale

 By Mike Hanlon